LucianBuzzo/luigi/README.md

 ### luigi.getHTML(url, elementId, callback) ⇒ <code>Object</code>
 **Kind**: static method of <code>[luigi](#module_luigi)</code>
-**Summary**: Retrieves an HTML element from a page loaded with AJAX
+**Summary**: Retrieves the contents of an HTML element from a page loaded with AJAX
 **Returns**: <code>Object</code> - - An XMLHttpRequest object.
 **Access:** public